Alerts#

 Creating an alert#

 When creating an alert you can select an event type for a specific model, for example data_drift_suspected or any of the predefined events above.
 You can optionally specify the frequency of the alert through the criteria field in the configuration (how many times in what time window, etc.).
 If not specified, it uses the default.
 See all of the alert configuration parameters.
 You can configure Git, Slack, and webhook notifications for the alert.
+For alerts on model endpoints, see Creating a model monitoring alert.

 This example illustrates creating an alert with a Slack notification for a job failure with defined criteria.
 This alert gets triggered if the job fails 3 times in a 10 minute period.